-- (1) Tough attitude of the Government GB has been under scrutiny of the Government for the last few years that was almost absent since its inception; rather with the promotional attitude of Government, GB grew over the years. - (2) Lack of microfinance database The sector lacks a dependable database that will track all the relevant information of the sector - (3) Working with government permission Under being the regulation and supervision of Bangladesh Bank, GB requires approval from BB even in case of opening a new branch office.
-Bangladesh Bank has its own mechanism to cross check some important information, which claims time.
-For this reason, GB sometimes experiences lengthy process in getting approval.
-Besides, for setting interest rate or recruiting/selecting the Managing Director, the GB needs approval from the Central Bank. - (4) Restricted working areas There are some villages in the hill tracts areas and few other pocket areas where GB could not intervene due to the government approval or political reasons.
+- (1) Tough attitude of the Government GB has been under scrutiny of the Government for the last few years that was almost absent since its inception; rather with the promotional attitude of Government, GB grew over the years. - (2) Lack of microfinance database The sector lacks a dependable database that will track all the relevant information of the sector.

-34 BRDB Annual Report, 2008 - 2009
+33 BRDB Annual Report, 2008 - 2009